lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

     apt-get update
     apt-get install lxd

+The package creates a new "lxd" group which contains all users allowed to talk to
+lxd over the local unix socket.
+All members of the "admin" and "sudoers" groups are automatically added.
+If your user isn't a member of one of these groups, you'll need to manually add your user to the "lxd" group.

+Because group membership is only applied at login, you then either need to close
+and re-open your user session or use the "newgrp lxd" command in the shell you're going to interact with lxd from.

 ## Other distributions
 As of today, only Ubuntu has packages for LXD.
 Users of other distributions
 can directly download and build LXD from git or use our latest release tarball.